 Storing documents and files in the cloud can help solve the problem to an extent.
-However, sharing multiple cloud links to employees and making sure the right employee has given access to the right information is a time-consuming process.
+However, sharing multiple cloud links with employees and making sure the right employee has given access to the right information is a time-consuming process.

 Communication is another huge hurdle in a digital workplace.
 Email quickly fails as we rely on it too much.
-Email is a poor information sharing tool and the worst knowledge storing repository.
+Email is a poor information-sharing tool and the worst knowledge-storing repository.
 It’s astonishingly difficult for the receiver to find the information again once he/she consumes it.

 Besides, no one else outside of the email thread can benefit from this transfer of knowledge.
 Thus, the same knowledge gets shared multiple times when someone needs it, adding to email overload.

 Even though technology has played a huge role in improving office productivity, it still has its limitations when it comes to working together in teams and collaborating effectively.

 However, a lot of digital collaboration tools have come up in the last decade, helping employees solve common problems of digitization and foster healthy collaboration.

 The adoption of software and apps, known as digital collaboration tools, has significantly gone up in modern times.

 Businesses are looking for ways to set up collaborative practices in this digital era, especially since a massive 91 percent of people who work from home feel that they’re more productive than when they’re in an office.

 These software tools are helping employees to collaborate on work with the aid of technology and digital devices.
 According to an Alfresco survey of more than 753 business professionals, it was found that nearly 83% of professionals depend on technology to collaborate.